Am I allowed to drive after an elbow surgery?

 Most state laws dictate that you are incapable of driving if:

-Since you will suffer from limited mobility for 7-14 days after your elbow surgery, your driving is considered to be impaired to a point where you are less in control of your vehicle than is reasonable.
+Since you will suffer from limited mobility for 7-14 days after your elbow surgery, your driving is considered impaired to a point where you are less in control of your vehicle than reasonable.

 Disclaimer: We do not assume responsibility for the use of the provided information or its interpretation.
 Our efforts are towards providing current and reliable information; however these should not be considered, or used as a substitute for diagnosis or treatment.